AlexsLemonade/OpenScPCA-analysis/docs/grant-opportunities/index.md

 -   $1000 for annotating groups with 15 or fewer samples

-The table of available grants at TODO: NEW DISCUSSION ISSUE indicates the maximum amount that may be awarded for an Analyst Award for a given group.
+The table of available grants at <https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/1062> indicates the maximum amount that may be awarded for an Analyst Award for a given group.

 #### The Advisor Award

 The maximum amount that may be awarded for an Advisor Award is $500 USD.
-The table of available grants at TODO: NEW DISCUSSION ISSUE indicates the maximum amount that may be awarded for an Advisor Award for a given group.
+The table of available grants at <https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/1062> indicates the maximum amount that may be awarded for an Advisor Award for a given group.

 ### Distribution and Permitted Use of Funds